 You should be skeptical of too-good-to-be-true traffic results coming from Facebook ads.
 Don’t just trust that those clicks and Landing Page View is a Facebook ads metric that represents when people land on your destination URL after clicking a link in your ad.
 More are highly-engaged users.
 There are ways to check.

 We’ve discussed the pitfalls of optimization before.
 When you optimize for engagement, links clicks, landing page views, or any other surface-level actions, Facebook doesn’t care about quality.
 Not one bit.

-If you tell Facebook you want The link click metric measures all clicks on links that drive users to properties on and off of Facebook., the algorithm will do everything it can to get as many of them as possible for the lowest cost.
+If you tell Facebook you want The link click metric measures all clicks on links that drive users to properties on and off of Facebook.
+More, the algorithm will do everything it can to get as many of them as possible for the lowest cost.
 It doesn’t matter whether they are accidental clicks or three-second views.
-The How you optimize impacts who sees your Facebook ad.
-Facebook will show your ad to people most likely to perform your desired action., in Facebook’s eyes, did its job.
+The The Performance Goal is chosen within the ad set and determines optimization and delivery.
+How you optimize impacts who sees your ad.
+Meta will show your ad to people most likely to perform your desired action.
+More, in Facebook’s eyes, did its job.